 Reports: A simplified yet powerful approach to creating beautiful strategy reports on your progress.
 Spend less time finding data points and formatting and more time driving execution forward.

 Dashboards: Set up custom dashboards to monitor execution as your teams work towards goals.
 Choose the metrics that matter to you and get real-time updates on how your teams move forward.

-Timeline View: With the Timeline View feature, you can get a visual Gantt-style chart view of the Manufacturing schedule, complete with deadlines, priorities, and timelines.
+Timeline View (Roadmap): With the Timeline View feature, you can get a visual Gantt-style chart view of the Manufacturing schedule, complete with deadlines, priorities, and timelines.